RedMadRobot/input-mask-android/README.md

 Symptoms:
 * You've got a wildcard template like `[________]`, allowing user to write any kind of symbols;
-* Cursor jumpes to the beggining of the line or to some random position while user input.
+* Cursor jumps to the beginning of the line or to some random position while user input.

 In this case text autocorrection & prediction might be a root cause of your problem, as it behaves somewhat weirdly in case when field listener tries to change the text during user input.